Central Oregon Summer Travel Guide

 Explore the Cascade Lakes

 The Cascade Lakes Scenic Byway starts in Bend and winds 66 miles past mountains and stunning lakes.
 You can hike, paddle, swim, and play at one or many of the Cascade Lakes during your summer stay.
-Whether you are staying in at one of our vacation rentals in Sunriver or Bend, you'll have easy access to stunning likes just a few miles from our homes.
+Whether you are staying at one of our vacation rentals in Sunriver or a vacation rental in Bend, you'll have easy access to stunning lakes just a few miles from our homes.

 Go Wine Tasting